(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 - is still active in JA-EN translation and interpreting, while keeping an eye and ear open to events affecting the lives and livelihoods of colleagues.

-With that background in mind, here are answers to some frequently asked questions and some that should be asked more, but are not.
+With that in mind, here are answers to some frequently asked questions and some that should be asked more, but are not.

 Is Japanese-to-English translation a promising field?